How to stop or delay eviction from a private tenancy

 Police officers can be there, but they cannot help the sheriff officers.
 They can arrest anyone who behaves violently.

-The council must find somewhere temporary for you to stay as soon as you need it.
+The council must offer you somewhere temporary to stay as soon as you need it.

 Social housing is provided by councils, housing associations and housing cooperatives.

-Check our guidance on applying for social housing.
+Check our advice on applying for social housing.

 You can be asked for a tenancy deposit up to 2 months’ rent.

-Check our guidance on finding a private rented home.
+Check our advice on finding a private rented home.

 Housing laws differ between Scotland and England.